Matherunner/hldoc/funcs.rst

 func_friction
 -------------

 The func_friction entity is associated with the ``CFrictionModifier`` class defined in ``triggers.cpp``.
 However, it is not a typical trigger because it inherits from ``CBaseEntity`` and not ``CBaseTrigger`` or ``CBaseToggle``.
 This entity sets the friction modifier of any entity that touches it to a value specified by the map designer.
 This entity ignores entities of ``MOVETYPE_BOUNCEMISSILE`` and ``MOVETYPE_BOUNCE``, however.
 As a result, the friction modifier of many common entities is left unchanged on touch, including all grenades, snarks, and gibs.

 The func_friction entity serves two purposes.
 The obvious one is to change the friction value of entities touching it.
 For example, a slippery wet floor may be simulated by placing a func_friction on the floor with a fractional friction modifier.
 The second less obvious purpose is to make the player bounce off other solid entities when touching it.
-Indeed, recall from :ref:`collision` that the overbounce factor is affected by the player friction modifier.
+Indeed, recall from :ref:`collision` that the bounce coefficient :math:`b` is affected by the player friction modifier.
 Sometimes, the increased bounce may be an unintended side effect.